 - ⇒ The creation of MIMCom has provided isolated scientists with tools that bring the whole world closer.
-Reliable communication with collaborators and vastly improved access to the scientific literature have both increased the reach of African scientists and facilitated their participation in the broader scientific world, especially by improving their ability to publish in world-class journals, a key part of being a mainstream scientist. - ⇒ Increased competency of African scientists over the past five years has been achieved through capacity building efforts, as demonstrated by, for example, the ability of MIM trained researchers to attract international funding (e.g. research groups in Noguchi, Ghana and Ifakara, Tanzania). - ⇒ South-to-South collaborations have been greatly enhanced, for example, like those between the International Center of Insect Kenya which trains researchers from Uganda, Tanzania and Ethopia in bioprospecting.
+Reliable communication with collaborators and vastly improved access to the scientific literature have both increased the reach of African scientists and facilitated their participation in the broader scientific world, especially by improving their ability to publish in world-class journals, a key part of being a mainstream scientist. - ⇒ Increased competency of African scientists over the past five years has been achieved through capacity building efforts, as demonstrated by, for example, the ability of MIM trained researchers to attract international funding (e.g. research groups in Noguchi, Ghana and Ifakara, Tanzania). - ⇒ South-to-South collaborations have been greatly enhanced, for example, like those between the International Center of Insect Physiology and Ecology in Kenya which trains researchers from Uganda, Tanzania and Ethopia in bioprospecting.
+The Panel heard many Th - ⇒ The creation of MR4 provides access to reagents and standardized protocols to scientists throughout most of Africa.